-Work on the Regional Business Park Project continued in 2016.
+Work on the Regional Business Park Project continued in 2017.
 Under New York State's Municipal Annexation Law, a SEQR review must be conducted on a petition for annexation before the affected municipalities can vote on whether to approve or disapprove the proposed annexation.
-In 2016, the SEQR review process commenced on this proposed annexation.
-The four (4) local municipalities all requested to be designated the Lead Agency to conduct the Coordinated SEQR Review.
-The Commissioner of the NYSDEC had to intervene and chose the Town of Mohawk in Montgomery County to serve as the Lead Agency.
+In 2017, the SEQR review process continued on this proposed annexation.
 As Lead Agency, the Town of Mohawk issued a Positive Declaration requiring the preparation of a Draft Environmental Impact Statement (DEIS).
-The Town of Mohawk then declared Fulton County as a Project Sponsor and required the County to pay for and prepare the DEIS.
+The Town of Mohawk declared Fulton County as a Project Sponsor and required the County to pay for and prepare the DEIS.
 Fulton County agreed to do so in partnership with Montgomery County and the City of Johnstown.
-In late 2016, Fulton County authorized the distribution of a Request for Proposals (RFP) to engineering firms to prepare the DEIS.
-It is anticipated that the DEIS will be completed in 2017.
+Sterling Environmental was hired to prepare the DEIS.
+The DEIS should be completed in early 2018.